google-deepmind/annealed_flow_transport/README.md

 ```

 This example anneals between two one dimensional normal distributions with the
-same scale and two different locations using AFT.
+same scale and two different locations using CRAFT.
 The script should print a
 sequence of steps and return a log normalizing constant estimate.

 The config files use the `ConfigDict` from
 [ml_collections](https://github.com/google/ml_collections) to specify all